Crazy8unny/Bandit-Bot/README.md

 3) Put the prefix of the bot in _settings/configuration.json_
 4) Put the ID of the official Support Guild for the bot in _.env_ where it says **OFFICIAL_GUILD**
 5) Configure _util/permissions.js_ with the role IDs of the server if you want.
 Otherwise, simply delete that section.
 6) In _bot.js_, fill the _commands_ object with commands for your bot.
 The template command is the `ping` command, which has already been done.
+There are also commands for `eval`, `restart`, `permission` aand `roll`.
+Read the command descriptions to find out what they do if you are not sure.
 _________________________________________________________

 Run Function